mennoboer/menpro/README.md

 *   Status icons added to main menu (Services)
 *   Updated README.md
 *   Padding in MenProTreeView changed
-*   Fixed DNS records being deleted if the checkbox was not checked
+*   Bug: DNS records being deleted if the checkbox was not checked
-*   Search bar cancel icon fixed (had a white background)
+*   Bug: Search bar cancel icon fixed (had a white background)

 ---